7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Monitoring-And-Backup-Resources/Azure-Administration-Azure-Monitor.md

 Azure Dashboards are virtual workspaces - day-to-day operations and monitor resources Azure Workbooks - visual reporting
-Application Insights is a Application Permformance Management (APM) service it is a sub-service of Azure Monitor
+Application Insights is a Application Performance Management (APM) service it is a sub-service of Azure Monitor
-- Automatic performa anomaly reporting
+- Automatic performance anomaly reporting
 - Analytics and diagnostic tooling
 - Works for apps for .NET, Node.js, Java and Python hosted on-premises, hybrid or any public cloud
 - Integrates with DevOps process
-- Can monitor and analyze telemetry from mobile apps by integrating with Visual Studio App Center
+- Can monitor and analyse telemetry from mobile apps by integrating with Visual Studio App Center

+## Azure Monitor Logs

+Azure Monitor Logs collects and organises log data generated from Azure resources that is then stored in a Log Analytics workspace.
+See [[Azure-Administration-Log-Analytics]].
+Azure Monitor Logs can store Azure Monitor Metrics data and various other data types, each using their own structure.

-## Insights
+## Azure Monitor VM Insights

+Azure Monitor VM Insights  is a feature of Azure Monitor  provides access to log data without exposing the user to underlying queries.
+Azure Monitor VM Insights relies on Azure Monitor Logs.
+It is a predefined, curated monitoring experience.
+Azure Monitor VM Insights use a table named `InsightsMetric`.

 To use Application insights you need to instrument your application
 - To instrument you need to install the instrument package (SDK)
 - Or enable Application Insights using the Application Insights Agents when supported
 - Apps can be instrumented from anywhere
 - When you set up Application Insights monitoring for your web app, you create an Application Insights resource in Microsoft Azure
-- You open this resource in the Azure portal in order to see and analyze the telemety collected your app.
+- You open this resource in the Azure portal in order to see and analyse the telemetry collected your app.
 The resource is identified by an instrumentation key (ikey)

-Azure Insight VM prevent user from accessing data they should not have access to
+Azure Insights VM prevent user from accessing data they should not have access to

 ## Workflows